zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Faith says, “I did notice that he had a few problem s with delivery.”
 “Delivery” (delivery) here means the way that you present info rmation.
 When we talk about the “delivery” of the speech, we’re talking about h ow the speech was given – whether you used the right intonation or you made t he speech interesting.

 Omar says, “That’s putting it lightly.”
 Faith says that she noticed “a few problems” with Paul’s delivery of his speech.
 Omar says it wa s more than a few problems.
 That’s why he says, “That’s putting it lightly.”
-Wh en someone says, “That’s putting it lightly” (lightly), or “that’s putting i t mildly” (mildly), he means that you are understating the problem.
+Wh en someone says, “That’s putting it lightly” (lightly), or “that’s putting it mildly” (mildly), he means that you are understating the problem.
 You are making the pr oblem less serious than it really is.
 You’re perhaps being kind to this person  by not indicating just how bad things were.

 Omar says that Paul “stuttered when trying to list the products’ features.”
 “To stutter” (stutter) is to repeat the first sound of a word – not intentionally, but because perhaps you have some sort of difficulty in  speaking, or perhaps just because you’re very nervous.
 When someone says, “I,  w-went to the s-store,” that’s stuttering.
 Paul “stuttered when trying to l ist,” or give a list of, “the products’ features” – the things that the products had or the  things that the products offered.